marius-wieschollek/passwords-legacy/README.md

 You can insert or import your own passwords or randomly generate new ones.

 ## Security
+Passwords uses mcrypt to encrypt your passwords and will therefore no longer work on PHP 7.2.
 All passwords are encrypted using a server side encryption.
 Every password is encrypted with it's own key.

 ## API and Third Party Apps
 This app allows full remote control by using a RESTful API.